georgekhananaev/fastapi-cdn-server/README.md

 The application also provides flexibility in handling images that already exist in the cache.
 Users can choose whether to overwrite these images or leave them as they are, based on a boolean parameter in the request.
 All of these features are exposed through a simple and intuitive API, making it easy to integrate with web applications, content management systems, or any platform that requires dynamic image resizing and caching.

-### Manual Installation

-# FastAPI CDN Server

-The FastAPI CDN Server is a FastAPI-based image caching and resizing server with Redis integration for efficient file management.
-It automatically resizes images into multiple sizes, manages expiration, and supports conditional overwriting.
-This server is ideal for dynamic web applications and content management systems.

-## Prerequisites

-- Docker installed on your machine
-- Redis or Dragonfly server installed for caching

 ## Getting Started (Manual Installation)

 1. **Clone the repository or copy the FastAPI code into a directory.**